Container Analysis provides vulnerability scanning and metadata storage for containers. This page describes vulnerability scanning.

 Software vulnerabilities are weaknesses that can either cause an accidental system failure or be intentionally exploited.

 Container Analysis performs vulnerability scans on images in Container Registry and monitors the vulnerability information to keep it up to date.
-This process comprises two main tasks:
+This process comprises two main tasks: scanning and continuous analysis.

 When the scan of an image is completed, the produced vulnerability result is the collection of vulnerability occurrences for that image.